donovanr/whovian_remote_jupyter_kernels/README.md

 ```
 Host whovian
     HostName whovian.systemsbiology.net
-    User <your_username>
+    User <your_whovian_username>
 ```
+where you should change <your_whovian_username> to your actual username on whovian.

-In a new terminal, you should now be able to enter `ssh whovian` and connect without being prompted for a password.
+In a new terminal on your local machine, you should now be able to enter `ssh whovian` and connect without being prompted for a password.

-## Install anaconda
+## Install Anaconda

-We need to install [anaconda](https://www.continuum.io/downloads) python on both the local machine and your home directory on whovian, for slgightly differnet readsons.
+We need to install [Anaconda](https://www.continuum.io/downloads) Python on both the local machine and your home directory on whovian, for slightly different reasons.
 On the local machine, we need it for the Jupyter Notebook infrastructure, and on whovian, we need it for the IRkernel package.
-It shouldn't matter if you use the Python 2.7 or Python 3.5 suite, though I've only tested with 2.7.
+It shouldn't matter if you use the Python 2.7 or Python 3.5 versions of Anaconda, though I've only tested with 2.7.

 ### On your local machine

 From [this link](https://www.continuum.io/downloads#_macosx), grab the command line installer and run it with

 ```
-bash Anaconda_someversion_OSX-x86_64.sh
+bash Anaconda2-4.1.0-MacOSX-x86_64.sh
 ```
-for whatever the downloaded script is named.
+where you might need to change the verison numbers if they've been updated.

-Let anaconda add prepend itself to you path, so the that the anaconda versions of Python or R are the default ones.
+Let anaconda add prepend itself to you path, so the that the Anaconda versions of Python or R are the default ones.
 Open a new terminal, and

 ```
 which python
 ```

 should be something like `/Users/<your_username>/anaconda/bin/python`.

 #### Test notebook